MiguelArmendariz/react-tailwind-app-template/README.md

-# react-app-template-yarn
+# react-tailwind-app-template
 This project is a basic template for a react application using webpack, and YARN as package manager.
-That's why the repository name has YARN at the end.

 ## Content
 * Webpack configuration for local and prebuild.